MapleRRR/maplerrr.github.io/_pages/publications.md

 author_profile: true
 ---

 Hold on!
-My paper in coming.
-Please, revise it quickly T T.
+My paper is published.
+Thanks!
+No more battle!

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>